chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-can-be-exported.md

 `Rotation` | Rotation of the component.
 `Scale`    | Scale of the component.

-Due to differences in how UE4 applies scale, non-uniform scale may be represented differently in glTF.
+Due to differences in how Unreal applies scale, non-uniform scale may be represented differently in glTF.

 ### Camera Components